 In 2009 he formed the band Unisonic and began touring again after 17 years.

-In October 2016, Kiske joined Helloween and Kai Hansen for the Pumpkins United World Tour that continued through 2017 and 2018.
+In October 2016, Michael joined Helloween and Kai Hansen for the Pumpkins United World Tour that continued through 2017 and 2018.

 A live recording of the Helloween tour, entitled United Alive, released in 2019, and a new Helloween album with Kiske and Hansen is planned for 2020.

-Prior to joining Helloween, Kiske sang with the German band I'll Prophecy at the age of 17.
+Prior to joining Helloween, Michael sang with the German band I'll Prophecy at the age of 17.